algosup/2024-2025-project-3-quickest-path-team-1/documents/FunctionalSpecifications.md

 Implement distributed graph processing using frameworks like Apache Giraph or GraphX to handle extremely large datasets.
 ### Pre-computation and Caching:
 Pre-compute and cache the shortest paths for commonly requested queries to reduce response times.
-## 3. Multi-Language Support
-### code languages
-Extend the API to support additional programming languages (e.g., Python, Java) via SDKs or client libraries.

-### Language support
-Add other language for the API like french or many others.

 # VI.
 Glossary